 Open Seasonally - No Reservations - Fee Campground - No Drinking Water

 No, camping is on a first come first serve basis only.

 Climbing route closures for the protection of nesting birds of prey are common at Smith Rock but typically affect lesser used climbing areas.
 Please look for posted closures on informational kiosks in the park and for signs at the closure sites.

-Commercial use of radio controlled aircraft bearing a camera isnt allowed by the FAA.
+Commercial use of radio controlled aircraft is not permitted.